vincepick/CramerFishSciences/README.md

-``This is a readme for general notes, for dev commands see DEVREADME.md``
+``This is a readme for general personal notes, for dev commands see DEVREADME.md``